-The zodiacal contribution (ZL) is at ecliptic latitude and longitude of 30°,180°, and corresponds to $m_v = 22.1$ per square arcseconds.
+The zodiacal contribution (ZL) is at ecliptic latitude and longitude of 30° and 180° , respectively, and corresponds to $m_v = 22.1$ per square arcseconds.
 The Earthshine (ES) is for a target which is 38° from the limb of the sunlit Earth.
 Use Figure 9.2 to estimate background contributions at other angles.
-The daytime geocoronal line intensities are in erg/cm/ second/arcseconds (see Table 9.5).
+The daytime geocoronal line intensities are in erg/cm2/second/arcseconds2 (see Table 9.5).